Random Access Protocol with Channel Oracle Enabled by a Reconfigurable Intelligent Surface: The Channel Oracle Module

-where the first term on the right-hand side accounts for the noise and estimation effects, while the second term, namely $\mathrm{TSE}$, is the true \gls{se}, referring just to the error incurred by the interpolation and sampling processes. \end{corollary} \begin{proof} The proof straightforwardly follows from Corollary \ref{cor:training:estimation} and eq.~\eqref{eq:training:info:reconstruction}. \end{proof} The above corollary indicates that the reconstruction performance depends on i) the estimation performance of $\{\hat{\zeta}\DL_{k}[n]\}_{n\in\mc{N}_{\rm tr}}$, which is based on the choice of $\delta\DL_{\rm tol}$, and ii) the performance of the interpolation process, which is measured by the $\mathrm{TSE}$.
+where the first term on the right-hand side accounts for the noise and estimation effects, while the second, namely $\mathrm{TSE}$, is the true \gls{se}, referring just to the error incurred by the interpolation and sampling processes. \end{corollary} \begin{proof} The proof straightforwardly follows from Corollary \ref{cor:training:estimation} and eq.~\eqref{eq:training:info:reconstruction}. \end{proof} This corollary indicates that the reconstruction performance depends on i) the estimation performance of $\{\hat{\zeta}\DL_{k}[n]\}_{n\in\mc{N}_{\rm co}}$, which is based on the choice of $\delta\DL_{\rm tol}$, and ii) the performance of the interpolation process, which is measured by the $\mathrm{TSE}$.
 In practice, the latter depends on the choice of the interpolation method (\emph{e.g.}, linear, cubic, spline~\cite{Hamming1986}).
-We conclude that there is a clear trade-off between the duration of the training phase and the quality of the model $\hat{f}_k$: the smaller $\delta\DL_{\rm tol}$, the longer the training phase duration ($\uparrow L_{\rm tr}$), and the better would be the expected reconstruction performance as measured by $\overline{\mathrm{SE}}$.
-On the other hand, keep in mind that a longer training duration means a higher overhead of the overall protocol and, hence, a lower throughput.
+Therefore, we conclude that there is a clear trade-off between the duration of the channel oracle module and the quality of the model $\hat{f}_k$: the smaller $\delta\DL_{\rm tol}$, the longer the channel oracle ($\uparrow L_{\rm co}$), and, consequently, the better would be the expected reconstruction performance as measured by $\overline{\mathrm{SE}}$.